Skip to main content

 H1 with HTTP proxies

-If you're going through an HTTP CONNECT proxy and the upstream only speaks H1, the lib's speculative-TLS optimization still applies.
-The ClientHello rides on the same packet as CONNECT, saving you an RTT.
+Going through an HTTP CONNECT proxy where the upstream only speaks H1 still benefits from the lib's speculative-TLS optimization.
+The ClientHello rides on the same packet as CONNECT, saving a round trip.
 See HTTP CONNECT proxies.